FARC peace deal at risk as conservative Duque wins Colombia presidency - Journal du Cameroun

 Conservative Ivan Duque won Colombia’s presidential election Sunday after a campaign that turned into a referendum on a landmark 2016 peace deal with FARC rebels that he pledged to overhaul.

-Duque, 41, polled just over 54 percent to his leftist rival Gustavo Petro’s 41.7 percent with 97 percent of the vote counted, electoral authority figures showed.
+Duque, 41, polled 54 percent to his leftist rival Gustavo Petro’s 42 percent with almost all the votes counted, electoral authority figures showed.

 Petro, a leftist former mayor and ex-guerrilla, supports the deal.